-Since February 2019, we have a second location in Ebukanga, in western Kenya, not far from Lake Victoria.
+In February 2019, we opened a second location in Ebukanga, in western Kenya not far from Lake Victoria.
 Unlike in Nariokotome, the landscape here is much greener.
 Although it is possible to grow corn, agriculture is characterized by frequent crop failures and the diet is still quite poor and one-sided, especially among the poorer population.
 This not infrequently leads to health problems.
 That is why we decided to build a spirulina farm there as well.
 Our long-standing partner and local contact is Zachuas, Chairman of the Inua Village Group.

-For our second site, we have further developed our original breeding facility and adapted it to the different conditions.
-For example, there is now a solar-powered circulation system (paddle-wheel), which ensures gentle, slow mixing of the pools.
-Moreover, the spirulina can be dried in the new drying chamber in a protected and efficient way.
-And last but not least, our pool got a translucent roof, which protects against possible contamination by rain.
+In Ebukanga, we have further developed our original breeding facility and adapted it to the different conditions.
+We have installed a solar-powered circulation system (paddle wheel), which ensures gentle, slow mixing of the pools.
+We have also built a drying chamber in which spirulina can dry more efficiently.
+A translucent roof was also built over the tank to protect the microalgae from possible contamination by rain.

 Location 3: Mombasa

 After successfully establishing our first two locations in Nariokotome and Ebukanga, we were able to partner with Inshape Fitness Limited to open another location in Mombasa in the spring of 2021.
-We owe this new opening to the Inshape Fitness Limited team and our local operations manager Edward to thank for this new opening.
-In 2019, he contacted us and told us about his vision to open a spirulina farm in Kizingo in Mombasa.
+We have the team at Inshape Fitness Limited and our local operations manager Edward to thank for this new opening.
+In 2019, he contacted us and told us about his vision to open a spirulina farm in Kizingo, Mombasa.

 Mombasa County has a population of over 1.3 million people.
 About 40% of this population suffers from malnutrition and micronutrient deficiencies, with 10% dependent on government food assistance programs and support from benefactors such as Mombasa Cement.
-Unfortunately, COVID-19 has made the situation even worse.
-Job losses, food shortages in the country, and increases in staple food prices make it difficult for families to afford more than one meal a day.
 Because Spirulina is rich in protein and other nutrients, it offers a great opportunity to combat the effects of malnutrition in this population.